by Alex Gonzalez

 - Continue on the FLT uphill, passing the International Mine on the right.

 - Follow the Spanish Loop Trail past the attractive Mercedes Springs and a half mile further reach Owego Hill Road.
-Turn left on this road and follow the orange blazes to Adams Hill Road, where the blazes will turn off to the right on this lightly travelled paved road.
+Turn left on this road and follow the orange blazes to Adams Hill Road, where the blazes will turn off to the right on this lightly traveled paved road.

 - After about a thousand feet of blaze-less road the orange blazes will head off to the right and enter a field and then some evergreen woods.

 - Keep on the orange blazes past several minor trail junctions and cross Daisy Hollow Road at a diagonal.

 - Soon the orange blazes will end at the FLT.
 Turn right on the white blazes and follow them out to Daisy Hollow Road, after which you need to turn left on the road and follow the road 0.6 mile back to your car.